brevzin/cpp_proposals/md/deducing-this.md

 In our view, options 2 and 3 are too likely to be lead to programmer errors, even by experts.
 It would be very surprising if `f1` didn't return `B::i`, or if `f1` and `f2` behaved differently.
 Option 4 is interesting, but would be more verbose without clear benefit.

-We favor option 1, since `f1`, `f2` and `f4` all end up having behavior that is reasonable given the other rules for name lookup we already have. `f2` and `f4` returning different things might appear strange at first glance, but `f2` references `this->i` and `f4` references `self.i` - programmers would simply have to be aware that these may be different.
+We favor option 1, since `f1`, `f2` and `f4` all end up having behavior that is reasonable given the other rules for name lookup we already have. `f2` and `f4` returning different things might appear strange at first glance, but `f2` references `this->i` and `f4` references `self.i` - programmers would have to be aware that these may be different.
 Where this option could go wrong is `f3`, which looks like it yield an lvalue or rvalue reference to `B::i` but is actually casting `*this` to a derived object.
 But since this is ill-formed, this is a *compile* error rather than a runtime bug.
 Hence, not only do we get typically expected behavior, but we're also protected from a potential source of error by the compiler.

-In order to properly forward, we need a metafunction, `like_t`, that applies the *cv* qualifiers and reference from its first parameter to its second (e.g. `like_t<int&, double>` is `double&`, `like_t<int const&&, X>` is `X const&&>`, etc.).
-With such a metafunction, the proper implementation of `f3` is:
+The proper way to implement forwarding is to use one of the two hypothetical library functions mentioned earlier:

 ```
 struct B {